 The National Institute on Drug Abuse (NIDA) reports that around 18 million people misused prescription drugs in 2017.

-Unfortunately, the second category is made up primarily of teenagers and young adults, the two demographics most at risk for prescription drug abuse.
+Unfortunately, the second category comprises teenagers and young adults, the two demographics most at risk for prescription drug abuse.

 Understanding which medications are the most likely to be abused can help people secure their prescriptions and keep them out of sight and out of mind.

-There are a variety of prescription medications that are commonly misused including opioids, antidepressants, and stimulants.
+Various prescription medications are commonly misused, including opioids, antidepressants, and stimulants.

-When used as directed, they can work wonders, but when used other than the way they were prescribed, they can lead to addiction and other negative health issues.
+When used as directed, they can work wonders, but they can lead to addiction and other adverse health issues when misused.

 In no particular order, these are eight of the most frequently abused prescription drugs:

-Prescribed for the short-term treatment of insomnia, Ambien is a sedative that helps people to get, or maintain sleep.
+Prescribed for the short-term treatment of insomnia, Ambien is a sedative that helps people get or maintain sleep.

 Long-term use of zolpidem can lead to addiction because users develop a tolerance and will need higher doses of the drug to achieve the same results.

-Ambien is often abused in conjunction with other drugs, such as alcohol, or for “coming down” off of the effects of stimulants like methamphetamine or cocaine.
+Ambien is often abused in conjunction with other drugs, such as alcohol, or for “coming down” off stimulants like methamphetamine or cocaine.

-A narcotic pain reliever, Oxycontin, or oxycodone, is an opioid prescribed for moderate to severe pain and, according to one study, accounts for 80 percent of prescriptions to treat post-surgery pain.
+According to one study, a narcotic pain reliever, Oxycontin, or oxycodone, is an opioid prescribed for moderate to severe pain.
+According to one study, it accounts for 80 percent of prescriptions to treat post-surgery pain.

-It is highly addictive, despite pharmaceutical company claims in the mid 1990s when Oxycontin was introduced to the market.
+It is highly addictive, despite pharmaceutical company claims in the mid-1990s when Oxycontin came to market.
 The marketing communication at the time said its time-release formula made dependency and abuse unlikely.

 Generally prescribed to manage coughing and moderate pain, Vicodin (Hydrocodone) is an opioid that is the most frequently prescribed painkiller at around 84 million prescriptions in 2017, according to the federal Drug Enforcement Administration.

-Vicodin is often abused with other substances, such as alcohol.
-Regular users quickly develop a tolerance to the medication and can unwittingly develop an addiction to the drug in a matter of weeks.
+Regular users quickly develop a tolerance to the medication and unwittingly develop an addiction to the drug in weeks.

-Because it increases energy and alertness, Ritalin is often abused on college campuses and sometimes in connection with alcohol.
+Because it increases energy and alertness, Ritalin is often abused on college campuses and sometimes connected with alcohol.

-The negative side effects are most pronounced in people without ADHD, while those who actually have the disorder don’t notice them and positively react to the medication.
+The adverse side effects are most pronounced in people without ADHD, while those who have the disorder don’t notice them and positively react to the medication.

 A psychostimulant pharmaceutical, Adderall is a medication prescribed in cases similar to Ritalin and most often to teenagers.

-It has gained popularity among users who work intense and long hours, as well as on college campuses where students need to pull “all-nighter” sessions to study for exams.
+It has gained popularity among users who work intense and long hours and on college campuses where students need to pull “all-nighter” sessions to study for exams.

 Adderall does provide a boost for those when they need it most, although it causes a dependence that can quickly lead to addiction.

-Categorized as a benzodiazepine, Valium is prescribed to treat anxiety disorders, as well as symptoms of alcohol withdrawal.
+Categorized as a benzodiazepine, Valium treats anxiety disorders and symptoms of alcohol withdrawal.

-Users can quickly develop a tolerance with regular use, giving the drug a high likelihood for being habit forming.
+Users can quickly develop a tolerance with regular use, giving the drug a high likelihood of being habit-forming.